Wilheimbeta/CMU-24696-WearableHealthTechnology-Programming/README.md

              Gravity Scaling
              Multi-task augmentation

-However, there is a lack of research on human activity recognition model generalizability on large scale, unlabeled datasets.
-To be specific, human activity recognition models that achieve high accuracies in controlled lab settings, fail to maintain performance in real world settings.
+However, only selection of two models are not enough.
+There is still a lack of research on human activity recognition model generalizability on large scale, unlabeled datasets.
+To be specific, human activity recognition models that achieve high accuracies in controlled lab settings, fail to maintain performance in real world scenario.
 Supervised models overfit to specific populations and sensor frequencies and fail to maintain high accuracy across different model architectures and new populations.
 Current research lacks a robust framework to leverage unlabeled data to generalize across models.
+According to background research, a technique "pretraining" would be assistive to generalization of HAR models.

-Based on the demand statement, the project will solve the engineering problem: Does pre-training on large, unlabeled datasets improve accuracy and generalizability across different device types and datasets?
-Based on this problem, there are three aims:
+Based on the demand statement, the project attempts to solve the engineering problem: Does pre-training on large, unlabeled datasets improve accuracy and generalizability across different device types and datasets?

+Based on Engineering problem, there are three aims for research on solution:
 1. Establish a baseline for models from scratch and pre-trained on large unlabeled datasets
 2. Investigate the relationship between self-supervised weights and model architecture, amount of labeled training data, input data, and more
 3. Test generalization of models on data collected in this study in a controlled and uncontrolled real world setting